24 April 2013

 by Axel Pinpin (translated from the Filipino)

-Black.
-Black and dark the blindfold enfolding.
+Dark.
+Dark and black the blindfold enfolding.

-just as the oily python crushed tight
+just as the binding python crushed tight

-And so much sticky the plastic chair
+and so much sticky the plastic chair

-rubbed my elbows in sweaty shudders.
+rubbing my elbows in sweaty shudders.

-piercing the peasant’s unyielding fight.
+piercing the unyielding fight of the peasant.

 Who are you who kidnapped and thieved freedom?